 Voting Rights.
 Holders of Super Voting Shares are entitled to notice of and to attend at any meeting of the shareholders, except a meeting of which only holders of another particular class or series of shares shall have the right to vote.
-At each such meeting, holders of Super Voting Shares are entitled to ten (10) votes in respect of each Subordinate Voting Share into which such Super Voting Share could ultimately then be converted (1000 votes per Super Voting Share based on the current Conversion Ratio).
+At each such meeting, holders of Super Voting Shares are entitled to ten (10) votes in respect of each Subordinate Voting Share into which such Super Voting Share could ultimately then be converted (1000 votes per Super Voting Share based on the current Conversion Ratio (as defined in the Articles)).
+Voting of the Super Voting Shares are non-cumulative.